angular/angular/aio/content/guide/glossary.md

 A *function* that adds metadata to a class, its members (properties, methods) and function arguments.

-Decorators are a JavaScript language [feature](https://github.com/wycats/javascript-decorators), implemented in TypeScript and proposed for ES2016 (also known as ES7).
+Decorators are an experimental (stage 2), JavaScript language [feature](https://github.com/wycats/javascript-decorators).
+TypeScript adds support for decorators.

 To apply a decorator, position it immediately above or to the left of the item it decorates.